Mycotoxins

 Norway / Mattilsynet: Pluto Import AS Recalls 500 g Pistachio Kernels Due to Aflatoxin

-Pluto Import AS has initiated a recall of pistachio kernels in Norway following the detection of aflatoxin levels exceeding legal limits.
-This enforcement action highlights the necessity for rigorous supply chain oversight and contaminant testing to manage product safety risks and maintain market access.
+Norway has initiated a recall of pistachio kernels following the detection of aflatoxin levels exceeding legal limits in March 2026.
+This enforcement action highlights the critical importance of robust contaminant testing and supply chain verification to mitigate product safety risks and avoid costly market withdrawals.

 mattilsynet.noNorwayNorway